Epic home fails: 52 photos show the worst design mistakes

 Your life in your hands

-We all know how important – and tedious – it is to wash your hands, especially in this post-pandemic world.
-But if you’re missing the element of danger in your life, why not risk tragedy with this exciting electrical hazard in your own sink?
+Routine tasks like washing your hands take on a certain level of tedium – but if you’re missing the element of danger in your life, why not risk tragedy with this exciting electrical hazard in your own sink?

 Corner (of the bedroom) bath

-Open-plan living is all the rage, and en-suite bathrooms are still a covetable feature in any home.
-So why not combine the two, and remove any scrap of privacy left with this charming corner bedroom bathtub?
+Open-plan living is all the rage, and ensuite bathrooms are still a covetable feature in any home.
+So why not combine the two and remove any shred of privacy left with this charming corner bedroom bathtub?

 A challenging front door

-If you’re not a fan of ‘drop-in’ style guests and neighbours, have you tried re-positioning your front door?
-Try placing it approximately six foot higher than usual and watch as unwelcome visitors attempt reaching you now.
+If you’re not a fan of ‘drop-in’ guests and neighbours, have you tried re-positioning your front door?
+Try placing it approximately six feet higher than usual and watch as unwelcome visitors try and fail to enter.

 A very tight squeeze

 Face your fears of tight spaces with this space-saving lavatory.
-A claustrophobic’s nightmare, this hellishly narrow toilet ‘room’ doesn’t leave much space for breathing never mind anything else.
+A claustrophobic nightmare, this hellishly narrow toilet ‘room’ doesn’t leave much space for breathing, never mind anything else.
+We rate it 0/10, would not recommend.

 Watching soaps